SimonRafferty/Arduino-Claude-Bridge/README.md

 - Click "Refresh Ports" button
 - For ESP32: Install CP210x or CH340 drivers

-### "Compilation failed"
-- Check that the correct core is installed
+### "No boards in dropdown" or "Loading boards..."
+- Make sure you have Arduino cores installed: `arduino-cli core list`
+- Install cores for your boards (see configuration section above)
-- Ask Claude to fix the code based on error messages
+- Check the browser console for error messages
-- Verify board selection matches your hardware
+- The dropdown will show "Loading boards..." until it gets a response from Arduino CLI

 ### "Upload failed"
 - Ensure correct port is selected